drshahizan/software-engineering/materials/sec01/mod5.md

 ### State Chart/State Machine Diagram

 #### -Definition and purpose of state chart/state machine diagrams
+State chart/state machine diagrams are graphical models used to represent the behavior of a system or a process.
+They depict the states that an object or system can be in and the transitions that occur between these states based on some triggering event or condition.

+The purpose of state chart/state machine diagrams is to provide a clear and concise representation of the behavior of a system.
+They are particularly useful for modeling complex systems with multiple states and transitions between them.
+By breaking down the system's behavior into a series of states and transitions, these diagrams can help identify potential problems or opportunities for optimization.

+State chart/state machine diagrams can be used in a variety of contexts, including software engineering, control engineering, and business process modeling.
+In software engineering, they are commonly used to model the behavior of complex software systems.
+In control engineering, they are used to model the behavior of physical systems such as robots or automated machines.
+In business process modeling, they can be used to represent the workflow of a business process or a series of tasks performed by a team of people.

 #### -Techniques for creating state chart/state machine diagrams (e.g. states, events, transitions)